mskf3000/Tutorials-and-Cheat-Sheets/Git - Restoring a Deleted File in a Git Repository.md

 ***

-*Git - Restoring a Deleted File in a Git Repository (c) by Jack Szwergold.
+*Git - Restoring a Deleted File in a Git Repository (c) by Jack Szwergold; written October 2, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*